cchapman31/cchapman31.github.io/README.md

 convert to spins by the rules above.
 The wheel is disabled until they have spins to spend.
 If someone fat-fingers their numbers, an admin can hit **Re-log** next to their name in the Members table to let them enter the day again — spins already earned that day stay put.

+**Moving bucks and baseballs.** The **Transactions** page (`transactions.html`, admin only, linked from the header) is the dedicated place to add or remove CIA Bucks and award or take back baseballs.
+Positive amounts add, negative amounts remove, and every move is logged with your name and reason in a combined transaction log.
+The Admin page still has a quick bucks adjuster, but the Transactions page is the full record and the only place baseballs are set.

 **The odds.** Weights, not percentages — `60 / 30 / 10` means $5 shows up six times as often
 as $20.
 The admin panel shows the resulting percentages and the average payout per spin as